Virtual Walking Tour of Bellefonte, Pennsylvania

 Bellefonte Historical and Cultural Association

 Stop 3.
-The Bush House Hotel
+The Bush House (Penn Belle) Hotel

 BHCA Home | Virtual Tour Home | Center Town Map | Next Stop